eyereasoner/Notation3-By-Example/examples/sharcs/README.md

 ex:MyTest ex:action ex:AllowService.
 ```

+The output of both reasoning steps are also written in file files:

+- `data_consumer_session.step1.ttl`
+- `data_consumer_session.step2.ttl`

 As test one can inactive one of the data sources.
 E.g. set `pmp/subscription/permissions.ttl` the `ex:ABCSubscriptionPermission ex:isActive false` and run the test again:

 ```